sakuli/sakuli/CONTRIBUTING.md

 * Discuss changes to ensure that the best possible solution will make it into the next release
 * Enable a sustainable system for Sakuli maintainers to review contributions

->**Important Note**: If you'd like to propose a pull request for a bug fix, please ensure that your base branch is `develop` instead of master and that the target branch for the pull request is `develop` as well .
+>**Important Note**: If you'd like to propose a pull request for a bug fix, please make sure that your base branch is `develop` instead of master and that the target branch for the pull request is `develop` as well .

 The pull request workflow is as follows: